odeum/odeum-code-lite/README.md

 ### Theme
-Default theme is ODEUM Code main theme.
+Default theme is ODEUM Code theme.
 The theme file contains objects for colors and fonts for the selected theme.

 A theme is passed as a theme prop to the <AppContainer> component.